 We have a regularly reviewed Prevent Risk Assessment and Action Plan in place which identifies any further actions that can be taken by the school.
-Any strategies that are indicated in the light of the risk assessment are actionned as soon as practicably possible.

-We undertake a range of activities/initiatives to raise awareness of the issues with both staff and pupils and to ensure that the school community understands what to do and who to go to if they have any concerns around the potential radicalisation of a member of the school community.
+We have already undertaken a range of activities/initiatives to raise awareness of the issues with both staff and pupils and to ensure that the school community understands what to do and who to go to if they have any concerns around the potential radicalisation of a member of the school community.
 These are revisited over time and include:

-- The Designated Safeguarding Leads attending Prevent Strategy training. - Staff INSET based on the Prevent Strategy, designed to increase confidence in identifying pupils at risk of being drawn into terrorism, is held at regular intervals and is always included in annual safeguarding update training.
-We also provide Prevent training for new staff/governors as part of their induction. - Governors attend Prevent training.
-This ensures that all staff, governors, pupils and parents are aware of the indicators of vulnerability - IT filtering systems are used to block users from accessing inappropriate websites. - A Prevent Single Point of Contact (SPOC) has been identified to take the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism.
-Within Hillcross Primary School this is Mrs Lisa Francis, Headteacher.
+- The Designated Safeguarding Leads attending Prevent Strategy training run by the Local Authority and the Police. - Staff INSET based on the Prevent Strategy, designed to increase confidence in identifying pupils at risk of being drawn into terrorism - Governors attending Prevent training. - IT filtering systems are used to block users from accessing inappropriate websites/fora - A Prevent Single Point of Contact (SPOC) has been identified to take the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism.
+Within Hillcross Primary School this is Mrs Lisa Francis, Headteacher. - An annually reviewed Safeguarding and Child Protection Policy that takes account of the Prevent Strategy is ratified by the governors and is available on the school website. - Regular liaison with local organisations and religious leaders to ensure that good partnership links exist and that information is regularly shared. - British Values are embedded throughout our school curriculum.